davidtavarez/davidtavarez.github.io/_posts/2019-06-02-reverse-brute-for-attack-owaspray.md

 The important question is: how far can I go from here?
 Well, if you got an admin account, you can move to `/ecp/` and have fun; also, find some open `RDP` will be fine I guess... what else?
 I don't know, ***use your creativity!***

-### What should we do to protect users
+### What should we do to protect users?

-It's very simple: use better passwords, do not repeat passwords, enforce 2F Auth and create a max-attempt policy.
+It's very simple: use better passwords, do not repeat passwords, enforce Two-Factor (2F) Authentication and create a max-attempt policy.